 Difficulties faced when deploying a new core-banking solution

 Transforming a legacy core-banking system to a digital, cloud-native SaaS system can be a costly, time-consuming and difficult process, but the limitations of legacy systems become clear once the core-banking system has been fully modernized.

-Moreover, developing reliable architecture with an executable code that takes into account the complexities of an older core system is complicated by the fact that extensive research and analysis is required in order to understand the modern customer’s needs.
+Moreover, developing reliable architecture with an executable code that takes into account the complexities of an older core system is complicated by the fact that extensive research and analysis are required in order to understand the modern customer’s needs.
 It is therefore important to be in a position to regularly adapt the solution to keep up with ever-changing customer expectations.

-Of course, banks would need to leverage the know-how and expertise of a group of highly qualified experts to oversee the transformation, which is another area where cost would have to be considered.
+Of course, banks would need to leverage the know-how and expertise of a group of highly qualified experts to oversee the transformation, which is another area where the cost would have to be considered.
 The fear of failing in a replacement process so costly can lead some banks to remain wary.
-Sopra Banking Software’s composable core banking platform is a real advantage here, because it allows a smooth, step-by-step transition.
+Sopra Banking Software’s composable core banking platform is a real advantage here because it allows a smooth, step-by-step transition.